 - (1) The persons named in the table have sole voting and investment power with respect to all shares of common stock shown to be beneficially owned by them, subject to the information contained in the footnotes to this table.
 The figures in the table include shares of common stock covered by stock options which are currently exercisable or will become exercisable within 60 days of the date of this Proxy Statement. - (2) The address for the Pessins is 400 East 51st Street, PH31, New York, NY 10022.
-The Pessins have indicated that each of them has sole voting and dispositive/investment power with respect to the shares of common stock owned by them individually: Norman H. Pessin-703,636 shares (9.1%), Sandra F. Pessin-401,819 shares (5.2%) and Brian L. Pessin-110,682 shares (1.4%). - (3) The address for Mr. Rothschild is c/o Arterio, Inc., 1061-B Shary Circle, Concord, CA 94518.
+The Pessins have indicated that each of them has sole voting and dispositive/investment power with respect to the shares of common stock owned by them individually: Norman H. Pessin-644,019 shares (8.3%), Sandra F. Pessin-401,819 shares (5.2%) and Brian L. Pessin-136,882 shares (1.8%). - (3) The address for Mr. Rothschild is c/o Arterio, Inc., 1061-B Shary Circle, Concord, CA 94518.
 This figure includes 226,416 shares of common stock held by Arterio Inc., a corporation owned solely by Mr. Rothschild. - (4) This figure includes 45,000 vested stock options that are described in the "OUTSTANDING EQUITY AWARDS" table and 11,000 shares of common stock held by the mother of Mr. Brigham.
-Mr. Brigham also holds 1,000 unvested stock options that were granted during 2022. - (5) Dr. Crabb holds these shares of common stock jointly with his former spouse. - (6) This figure includes 6,092 shares of common stock held by immediate family members of Dr. Tomsche and 15,000 vested stock options.
-Dr. Tomsche also holds 10,000 unvested stock options.
+Mr. Brigham also holds 1,000 unvested stock options that were granted during 2022. - (5) Dr. Crabb holds these shares of common stock jointly with his former spouse.
+He is listed in this table for informational purposes because he is one of the five largest stockholders. - (6) This figure includes 6,987 shares of common stock held by immediate family members of Dr. Tomsche.
+Dr. Tomsche also holds 20,000 unvested stock options. - (7) This figure is comprised of 52,500 vested stock options that are described in the "OUTSTANDING EQUITY AWARDS" table.
+Ms. Williams also holds 1,000 unvested stock options that were granted during 2022. - (8) This figure includes 7,466 shares of common stock held by Ms. Brockmann and 1,055 shares of common stock held jointly with her spouse and 37,500 vested stock options that are described in the "OUTSTANDING"

-- (7) This figure is comprised of 42,500 vested stock options.
-Ms. Williams also holds 10,000 unvested stock options that are described in the "OUTSTANDING EQUITY AWARDS" table.
-Ms. Williams also holds 1,000 unvested stock options that were granted during 2022. - (8) This figure includes 7,466 shares of common stock held by Ms. Brockmann and 1,055 shares of common stock held jointly with her spouse and 27,500 vested stock options.
-Ms. Brockmann also holds 10,000 unvested stock options that are described in the "OUTSTANDING EQUITY AWARDS" table.
-Ms. Brockmann also holds 18,000 unvested stock options that were granted during 2022. - (9) This figure includes 15,000 shares of common stock held by the Cunningham Family Revocable Trust, over which Mr. Cunningham has sole voting and dispositive/investment power, and 15,000 vested stock options.
-Mr. Cunningham also holds 10,000 unvested stock options. - (10) This figure includes 15,000 vested stock options.
-Mr. Wainman also holds 10,000 unvested stock options. - (11) This figure is comprised of 15,000 vested stock options.
-Mr. Rosgen also holds 10,000 unvested stock options. - (12) Ms. Basse holds 25,000 unvested stock options. - (13) This figure includes 60,000 shares of common stock covered by stock options, which are currently exercisable. - (14) This figure includes 175,000 shares of common stock covered by stock options, which are currently exercisable.
+EQUITY AWARDS" table.
+Ms. Brockmann also holds 18,000 unvested stock options that were granted during 2022.

+- (9) This figure includes 16,000 shares of common stock held by the Cunningham Family Revocable Trust, over which Mr. Cunningham has sole voting and dispositive/investment power.
+Mr. Cunningham also holds 20,000 unvested stock options. - (10) This figure is comprised of 15,000 shares of common stock, which are exercisable within 60 days of the date of this Proxy Statement.
+Ms. Basse also holds 20,000 unvested stock options. - (11) Mr. Wainman also holds 20,000 unvested stock options. - (12) Mr. Rosgen holds 20,000 unvested stock options. - (13) This figure includes 150,000 shares of common stock covered by stock options, which are exercisable within 60 days of the date of this Proxy Statement. - (14) This figure includes 45,000 shares of common stock covered by stock options, which are currently exercisable.